Services

 The neighbour strategy in Canberra precincts

 Every active commercial pest control contract anchors a precinct-wide prospecting cluster.
-The opening line generic outreach can't match: we already service the building next door, here is our last audit log.
+I have seen this single opening line unlock meetings that operators had been chasing cold for months in Fyshwick and Mitchell: we already service the building next door, here is our last audit log.
 That sentence transfers trust before the pitch starts and aligns with the FM's risk framework.

 Canberra's commercial geography makes this especially efficient.
 Fyshwick and Hume industrial estates concentrate food manufacturing, warehousing and hospitality supply in tight clusters.
 Mitchell light industrial sits in walking-distance precincts.
 Civic and Barton office towers share back-of-house service corridors.
 One anchor site routinely surfaces 25 to 70 adjacent commercial prospects.